jamcowl/PORTMANTEAU-BOT/README.md

 ## Can I see the code that does this?

-Sure - I've made the portmanteau function publically available, which you can try out yourself by cloning this repo and using the script [demoPM.py](demoPM.py), for example:
+Sure - you can read it or try it out yourself by cloning this repo and using the script [demoPM.py](demoPM.py), for example:

 ```bash
 $> ./demoPM.py labrador poodle